-There’s nothing more exciting than preparing the roast turkey for a special festive Christmas meal.
+There’s nothing more exciting than preparing the roast turkey for a special family meal.

 So you don’t want to get the timing wrong – and you want to prepare all the trimmings.